abtransitionit/luc/internal/pipeline/README.md

 # The `RunPipeline()` function
-- defines the pipeline stage order
+- defines the pipeline stages order
 # The `source` stage
-- Usualy defines the instance structure that will be pipelined
+- Usualy defines the structure of the instance that will be pipelined
-- Initiate all the instance structure (if there is) that will be pipelined
+- Initiate all the instance structure to piut in the pipeleine

 # The `first` stage
-- the first running immediatly after the `source` stage
+- The first stage running immediatly after the `source` stage

 # The `last` step
 - A standard functions.